-9:4 Midian's defeat.
+9:4 broken as on the day of Midian.
 Gideon defeated the hordes of Midian and broke their domination over Israel (Jdg 7:22-25).
 (CSB)

 This relates to when Gideon defeated the Midianites with only 300 men.
 This was a battle and victory without the use of the sword, without man being involved.
 The situation in the final period will be similar.
 Then God will again, without sword and might, without humans having anything to do with it, in a miraculous way, break the enemy's oppressive dominion and free His people from the hand of its enemy.
 In this context the prophet is describing in general terms the salvation of the NT.
 (Stoeckhardt)